PLM-Net: Perception Latency Mitigation Network for Vision-Based Lateral Control of Autonomous Vehicles: Results

-Fig.\ref{fig:plm-delta-rand-traj} presents trajectory comparisons qualitatively, while Table \ref{tbl:PLM-delta-rand-traj} presents trajectory comparisons quantitatively, confirming \textit{PLM-Net}'s successful mitigation of time-variant \textit{perception latency}.
-Each color-coded trajectory corresponds to a different driving condition: blue for \textit{BM} driving without latency, green for \textit{BM} driving with time-variant latency, and red for \textit{PLM-Net} driving with time-variant latency.
-The Partial Curve Mapping metric revealed a $396.6\%$ increase in deviation from the lane center for \textit{BM} with $[0.0-0.35]$ seconds time-variant latency on the full track, while \textit{PLM-Net} showed a more modest increase of $114.0\%$.
-Similarly, the Frechet distance for \textit{BM} increased by $254.9\%$, compared to a $66.2\%$ increase for \textit{PLM-Net}.
-This pattern of reduced deviation is also reflected in the improvements in area between curves, curve length, and DTSI, indicating that \textit{PLM-Net} significantly mitigates the trajectory deviations caused by latency.
-Parts (b), (c), and (d) of Fig.\ref{fig:plm-delta-rand-traj} and Table \ref{tbl:PLM-delta-rand-traj}, which illustrate the trajectories during a straight segment, a right turn, and a left turn, respectively, exhibit results consistent with the full track, confirming that \textit{PLM-Net} successfully mitigates latency.
+Figure~\ref{fig:plm-delta-rand-traj} presents trajectory comparisons qualitatively, while Table \ref{tbl:PLM-delta-rand-traj} presents trajectory comparisons quantitatively, confirming PLM-Net's successful mitigation of time-variant perception latency.
+Each color-coded trajectory corresponds to a different driving condition: blue for the BM driving without latency, green for the BM driving with time-variant latency, and red for PLM-Net driving with time-variant latency.
+The Partial Curve Mapping metric revealed a $396.6\%$ increase in deviation from the lane center for the BM, with a [0.0--0.35] s time-variant latency on the full track, while PLM-Net showed a more modest increase of $114.0\%$.
+Similarly, the Frechet distance for the BM increased by $254.9\%$, compared to a $66.2\%$ increase for PLM-Net.
+This pattern of reduced deviation is also reflected in the improvements in area between curves, curve length, and DTSI, indicating that PLM-Net significantly mitigates the trajectory deviations caused by latency.
+Parts (b), (c), and (d) of Figure~\ref{fig:plm-delta-rand-traj} and Table \ref{tbl:PLM-delta-rand-traj}, which illustrate the trajectories during a straight segment, a right turn, and a left turn, respectively, exhibit results consistent with the full track, confirming that PLM-Net successfully mitigates latency.

-Overall, the experimental findings underscore \textit{PLM-Net}'s robustness in mitigating both constant and time-variant \textit{perception latency}, indicating its potential for enhancing driving performance in real-world scenarios.
+Overall, the experimental findings underscore PLM-Net's robustness in mitigating both constant and time-variant perception latency, indicating its potential for improving robustness against perception latency in vision-based autonomous driving systems.